Title: New Girl

 "Oh, that is, um…" the words feel slippery on my tongue; some find my lips while others stumble to the back of my throat.
 "My first cousin."

-"Yamada-san," the green-attired ninja chimes in once my sentence dies.
+"Yamada-san," the green-attired ninja chimes in once my sentence dies, along with most of my remaining self-esteem.
 Staking the papers together neatly and placing them off to the side, a radiantly warm smile crosses him.
 "Thank you for applying.
 I will be sure to contact you soon when I have made a decision."

-We stand from our seats and extend our hands to each other.
+We stand from our seats and extend our hands to each other, and I attempt my own smile, albeit a bit lackluster.
 "No, thank you, Lee-san.
 For taking your time to interview me."

 As I continue to estimate my chances and a whole bunch of different scenarios, I soon reach my (or rather my ex's) apartment.
 Each step I take to climb the stairs towards the apartment door feels like I'm being weighted down by a ball and chain.
 Only, I partly wish this were the case in hopes it will drag me down the stairs and kill me.
 Not the most positive way of dealing with a break-up, but it would the most efficient way of not having to see him ever again.

-Some how I make it to the door, and surprisingly in tack.
+Somehow I make it to the door, and surprisingly in tack.
 Taking out my keys and opening the door I quietly walk in.
-Closing the door, I turn to face the living room partly covered in boxes.
+I turn to face the living room partly littered in boxes.
 While some are taped others are wide open with barely anything inside.
-Today, I'm going to finish packing my things then continue to sleep at a nearby hotel, waiting for the call that will take me away for good.
+Today, I'm going to finish packing my things then continue to sleep at a nearby hotel, praying for the call that will whisk me away for good.

 Taking off my shoes by the door, I make my way into the living room.
 About to sit on the floor I notice a body from the corner of my eyes.
 Turning my head, my caramel brown hair slaps me in the face, but that doesn't make me flinch.
 No, it's the sight of the blond bimbo walking half naked across the apartment that makes me twist my neck.
 Painfully, I might add.